Loading...

 ...

-Step 3 : Create a new environment variable for a project path.
+Step 3 : Create and export a project directory variable.

 Command